On this page:

 Hospital gift shop

 There is a gift shop located in the atrium of Wellington Hospital for patients, staff and visitors.
 The hours are 8.30am-4pm on weekdays and 9am-3pm weekends.
-These hours may be affected by COVID-19 alert level changes.

 The shop sells a wide range of items including: